paxtonhare/demo-magic/README.md

 ## Functions

 ### pe
 Print and Execute.

-This function will simulate typing whatever you give it.
-It will then pause until you press <kbd>ENTER</kbd>.
-After your keypress it will run the command.
+1. Waits for you to press <kbd>ENTER</kbd> (unless -n is passed).
+1. Then simulates typing the command you gave it.
+1. Then pauses until you press <kbd>ENTER</kbd>.
+1. Then runs the command.

 ```bash
 #!/bin/bash